-Studying sociology helps you see the world through different perspectives and develop
+Studying sociology helps you see the world through different perspectives to develop

-a global, multi-cultural understanding.
-Here, you gain the tools for contributing
+a global, multicultural understanding.
+Here, you gain the tools for contributing productively

 Why sociology at OSU?

-Sociology majors are competitive for any career path involving creativity,
+Sociology majors are competitive candidates in any career path involving creativity,

-critical thinking, analytic problem-solving, multicultural and global understanding, and verbal
+critical thinking, analytical problem-solving, multicultural and global understanding,

 Advocate Youth Outreach